 Just like advertisers, publishers also receive certain abilities.
 They can also provide information to demand side platforms about their content where the ad impression appears.

 This data includes demographic information about the user, such as their age, gender, and location, as well as information about the type of device they are using.
 Publishers can also provide behavioral data, which includes the user’s browsing and shopping history, and the content they have engaged with in the past.

 Lastly, demand side platforms also deal with the third-parties to buy the data.
 The information bought from third-party data brokers and exchanges allows DSPs to build custom audience segments.
 All of these are done to provide ease to the buyers.
 Advertisers can specify the criteria and get access to a desired audience segment.

 What Have We Learned?

-With the rise of programmatic buying, technologies like demand-side platforms, supply-side platform, and ad exchanges emerged.
-Demand-side platform help advertisers manage their bids and ad campaigns.
+With the rise of programmatic buying, technologies like demand-side platforms, supply-side platforms, and ad exchanges emerged.
+Demand-side platforms help advertisers manage their bids and ad campaigns.
 From finding a valuable impression to placing the ad creative, DSP enables advertisers to buy mobile, search, and video ads from the marketplace.

 DSPs also offer better-targeting options and save time for advertisers and publishers.

 However, it can be complex for new advertisers to understand DSP’s functionalities.